ambagwa/100-Days-Of-Code/new-log.md

 ## Day 25 : July 2, 2024

 **Today's progress**: I implemented a new function that, through a button, "Display inventory", the user can see all the books in localStorage.
 All these books are displayed in a table.
+I also implemented a function that cleared a specific book from localStorage and removes them from the table.

 **Thoughts**: Finally got ahold of arrays and objects.